 Nurse Sharks, Ginglymostoma cirratum, are normally nocturnal animals.
 During the day, they like to rest below big rock formations like this one.Their diet consists primarily of crustaceans, molluscs,tunicates, sea snakes, and other fish, particularly stingrays.

 Crystal Bay is a wonderful little bay in the south part of Nusa Penida, south Bali.
 Known worldwide for the encounters with oceanic sunfishes (Mola mola) from June to September, it’s a very crowd dive site.
 Better try to dive in Crystal Bay very early in the morning or in the late afternoon to avoid thousand of people tens of boat around.
 Can be a difficult site due to unpredictable strong currents.

 I am regular contributor for printed and online magazines.
-As a biologist, I’ve been always interested in what my subjects are doing, and I still prefer an image even not perfect but with a “biological” interest instead of a perfect photo with no particular meaning.
-In some biodiversity hot-spots like many of the Indonesian Islands, many aspects such as symbiosis, parasites, and commensalism are quite easy to observe.Learn More
+As a biologist, I’m always interested in what my subjects are doing, and I still prefer an even not technically perfect image but with a “biological” interest, instead of a regularly perfect photo where nothing really happens.
+In some biodiversity hot-spots like many of the Indonesian Islands an the Indo-Pacific Coral Triangle, many aspects such as symbiosis, parasitism, and commensalism are quite easy to observe.Learn More

 Biologist with a PhD in Animal Biology, photographer and diving instructor –not necessarily in this order– I started to scuba diving in the late 90’s.
 After some years of training, I discovered the magic of underwater photography, thanks to an old second-hand Nikonos that suddenly flooded during my first trip in the Red Sea.
 The next step was towards a reflex camera, first analogic and now digital.Learn More